mechanicker/chromer/README.md

 Using a work laptop and keeping work and personal workflows is a problem.
 Chromer is a little helper to open URLs in Google Chrome browser in specific profile based on pattern matching the URL.
+Preliminary support for Firefox is added.
+Defaults to Safari browser when no browser is provided in profile.

 This is a Mac OS specific solution but can easily be extended to any other platform.
 The Mac OS specifics are the round-about approach in getting the